Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Extended Experimental Details

 \subsection{Node classification by GNNs}

-We test the PAC-Bayes training algorithm on the following popular GNN models, tuning the learning rate ($1e{-3}, 5e{-3}, 1e{-2}$), weight decay ($0, 1e{-2}, 1e{-3}, 1e{-4}$), noise injection ($0, 1e{-3}, 1e{-2}, 1e{-3}$), and dropout ($0, 0.4, 0.8$). \begin{itemize} \item GCN~\citep{kipf2016semi}: the number of filters is $32$. \item SAGE~\citep{hamilton2017inductive}: the number of filters is $32$. \item GAT~\citep{velivckovic2017graph}: the number of filters is $8$, the number of heads is $8$, and the dropout rate of the attention coefficient is $0.6$. \item APPNP~\citep{gasteiger2018predict}: the number of filters is $32$, $K=10$ and $\alpha=0.1$. \end{itemize} We set the number of layers to 2, which achieves the best performance for the baseline.
-A ReLU activation and a dropout layer are added in between the two convolution layers.
+We test the PAC-Bayes training algorithm on the following popular GNN models, tuning the learning rate ($1e{-3}, 5e{-3}, 1e{-2}$), weight decay ($0, 1e{-4}, 1e{-3}, 1e{-2}$), noise injection ($0, 1e{-3}, 5e{-3}, 1e{-2}$), and dropout ($0, 0.4, 0.8$).
+The number of filters per layer is $32$ in GCN~\citep{kipf2016semi} and SAGE~\citep{hamilton2017inductive}.
+For GAT~\citep{velivckovic2017graph}, the number of filters is $8$ per layer, the number of heads is $8$, and the dropout rate of the attention coefficient is $0.6$.
+Fpr APPNP~\citep{gasteiger2018predict}, the number of filters is $32$, $K=10$ and $\alpha=0.1$.
+We set the number of layers to 2, achieving the best baseline performance.
+A ReLU activation and a dropout layer are added between the convolution layers for baseline training only.
 Since GNNs are faster to train than convolutional neural networks, we tested all possible combinations of the above parameters for the baseline, conducting 144 searches per model on one dataset.
 We use Adam as the optimizer with the learning rate as $1e{-2}$ for all models using both training and validation nodes for PAC-Bayes training.

-We also did a separate experiment by disabling the early stopping and using the training and validation nodes both for training.
-For baselines, we need first to train the model to detect the best hyper-parameters as before and then train the model again on the combined data.
+We also did a separate experiment using both training and validation nodes for training.
+For baselines, we need first to train the model to detect the best hyperparameters as before and then train the model again on the combined data.
 Our PAC-Bayes training can also match the best generalization of baselines in this setting.

-All search details are visualized in Figure~\ref{fig:gcn}-\ref{fig:appnp}.
+All results are visualized in Figure~\ref{fig:gcn}-\ref{fig:appnp}.
 The AdamW+val and scalar+val record the performances of the baseline and the PAC-Bayes training, respectively, with both training and validation datasets for training.
-We can see that testing accuracy after adding validation nodes increased significantly for both methods but still, the results of our algorithm match the best testing accuracy of baselines.
-Our proposed PAC-Bayes training with the scalar prior is better than most of the settings during searching and achieved comparable testing accuracy when adding validation nodes to training.
+We can see that test accuracy after adding validation nodes increased significantly for both methods but still, the results of our algorithm match the best test accuracy of baselines.
+Our proposed PAC-Bayes training with the scalar prior is better than most of the settings during searching and achieved comparable test accuracy when adding validation nodes to training.